 Early Registration Discount:

 Harvard regulations require that all sailors must demonstrate adequate swimming ability by passing the Harvard Recreational Boating Swim Test prior to the first day of class.
 The test consists of a: Jump or dive into deep water.
 Surface and swim 100 continuous yards using either front crawl or breaststroke while demonstrating rhythmic breathing.
 Tread water for 2 minutes.
 There is no cost to take the swim test.
 Swim test cards are valid for 5 years

 No alternate proof of swimming capabilities will be accepted.
 Proof of passing the swim test must be provided by the first day of camp.

 To take the swim test, sailors must go to either Blodgett or Malkin Pools during recreational swim hours.
 The lifeguards will administer the swim test throughout the recreational hours until half an hour before pool closing.
-The recreational hours are listed on the Harvard Recreation Special Hours and Closings calendar.
-Please look over the calendar for possible pool closings.
+The recreational hours are listed on the Harvard Facility Hours.
+Please look over the hours for possible pool closings.

 - At the front desk of the pool facility, inform the staff of your intent to take the boating swim test for the Crimson Sailing Academy.
 Present the Certificate of Registration that was attached to the registration confirmation that was emailed to you.
 This will allow you access to the pool.

 - At the pool, ask the lifeguard on duty to take the swim test.